Why a digital workplace is perfect for minimalists

 It doesn’t have to be this way, however.
 Business software infused with AI and built on open standards like APIs hold much promise for more user-friendly applications.
-Here are 4 ways in which Now Assistant helps you declutter your desk and get you one step closer to a focused workday.
+Here are 4 ways in which Digital Assistant helps you declutter your desk and get you one step closer to a focused workday.

 1. Instead of a cluttered homepage, you get your own personal homepage

 Imagine your typical run of the mill enterprise portal.
 It’s got a menu on top, then 2-4 columns that are filled with “boxes”.
 They may be called portlets, widgets or applets, but they are all essentially showing you a discreet slice of information in their prescribed location, let’s say Company News will be in the top left.
 Forever, even if there hasn’t been a news article published in 3 days.
 Even if you’ve already read all the company news.
 Even if you don’t need news right now to get your work done.
 It’s location is written into the proverbial HTML stone.